-2. Type “msconfig” and then click on Services option.
+2. Type “msconfig” an” then cl”ck on the Services option.

-3. Check Hide all Microsoft service and then locate McAfee Network Agent on the list.
+3. Check to Hide all Microsoft services and then locate McAfee Network Agent on the list.

 4. Uncheck its box to Disable it.
 Click on Apply & OK to apply the changes.